 Symptoms of oral cancer vary from person to person.
-Often, symptoms may be caused by other problems that are not dangerous.
 But since early detection is important for successful treatment of oral cancer, see your doctor or dentist if you notice abnormal areas in your mouth.
 These may include the following:

-Leukoplakia is a white area or spot in the oral cavity.
+Leukoplakia (literally a “white patch”) is a persistent white area or spot in the oral cavity.
 About 25% of leukoplakias are cancerous or precancerous.

-- Sore in the mouth or throat that doesn't heal
+- A sore in the mouth that doesn't heal

-- Lump or thickening in the neck, face, jaw, cheek, tongue or gums
+- A mass or thickening in the face, jaw, cheek, tongue or gums

 - Difficulty chewing, swallowing or moving the tongue or jaw